 Here we go, a batch from Tuesday evening (the only time I can get down there is around 5:30.
 Dang job!).
 I got some pretty neat pictures of the blossoms, and especially pictures of people enjoying them!
 I also got some eerie effects by photographing cherry trees at night, lit… Continue reading

 Here are a few more photos I took during a long (long) walk around East Potomac Park, to see the cherry blossoms.
 More to come!
+Enjoy!